Top-Rated New York Lawyers Help You with Employment Contract Agreements

 Professional employment lawyers uphold your rights

-The Law Offices of Tacopina & Seigel provides competent and experienced counsel to employees throughout New York.
+The Law Offices of Tacopina, Seigel & DeOreo provides competent and experienced counsel to employees throughout New York.
 Call today at 212-227-8877 or contact us online to schedule a consultation with a highly qualified attorney at the firm.